csi-hamburg/2022_petersen_aging_ct_connectivity/README.md

-This repository contains the analysis code for the manuscript "Brain Network Architecture Constrains Age-related Cortical Thinning".
+This repository contains the analysis code for the manuscript ["Brain Network Architecture Constrains Age-related Cortical Thinning"](doi.org/10.1016/j.neuroimage.2022.119721)